khalidkilali/create-sln/ReadMe.txt

 After installing VS Code, you will want to add the C# extension found here: https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp

---- Lets now create our first C# console application program --
+--- Lets know create our first C# console application program --

 When you start Visual Studio Code, you are presented with a blank slate.
 Creating solutions and projects must be done through the .NET 6 command-line interface, also known as the CLI.
 To start, open a folder